nutratech/blog/content/posts/2023/06/04/the-vegan-debate.rst

 difference from vegans in terms of adverse health outcomes.
 By including some animal products and being selective about them, it is easier to reach daily requirements for vitamin B12, iron, and protein.

+There are some plant compounds which may be harmful as well: oxalates, phytates, aflatoxin to name a few.
+The idea that plants are absolutely superior is wrong.

 Where science is misleading, it is generally due to individual error and a misinterpretation of results rather than a fault with the process as a whole.